The Treatment Process

 The sludges created in primary and secondary treatment processes are thickened to remove the majority of the water they contain.
 Tanks called gravity thickeners are used to thicken primary sludge, while mechanical devices known as belt thickeners are used to thicken the secondary sludge.
 The thickened sludges are then sent to the new anaerobic digester complex.
 In the 1.3 million gallon egg shaped primary digester, the sludge is held for 20 days.
 Here the solids are further broken down into carbon dioxide, water and methane gas.
 The methane is sent to a generator to produce electricity and to a boiler to produce heat for the digestion process.
 Anaerobic digestion eliminates between 40% to 50% of the sludge that needs to be disposed of and this amounts to a reduction from 19,000 tons/year pre-digestion to less than 10,000 tons/year with digestion on line.

-After leaving the digester complex, the digested sludge is sent to three belt filter presses for dewatering, creating a material similar in consistency to damp soil.
-Presently the dewatered sludge is discharged to conveyors, loaded onto trucks, and hauled by White Mountain Resources to farms as a soil enhancer.
+After leaving the digester complex, the digested sludge is sent to three inclined screw presses for dewatering, creating a material similar in consistency to damp soil.
+Presently the dewatered sludge is discharged to conveyors, loaded onto trucks, and hauled by an outside contractor to farms as a soil enhancer.